jsutton7464/coffeegraph/README.md

 Dependencies
 ---

-A modified version of http://github.com/joewalnes/smoothie is included, and for the node packages, run:
+A modified version of [Smoothie Charts](http://github.com/joewalnes/smoothie) is included, and for the node packages, run:

     npm install coffee-script
     npm install paperboy